bridgex-eu/drs/Readme.md

 ```

 > [!NOTE]
-> This command uses ssh-agent to connect to the machine.
+> - DRS by default uses ssh-agent to connect to the machine.
 Alternatively, you can use DRS Keys instead of ssh-agent.
 See the Key Management section below for more details.
-> Use the -r flag to pull image on a remote server (e.g. from Docker Registry) instead of transferring it via SSH.
+> - Use the -r flag to pull image on a remote server (e.g. from Docker Registry) instead of transferring it via SSH.

 This command will: